Attendance and Absence

 At St Peter’s we have always taken a very straightforward view when it comes to attendance: we expect students to be in school every day, barring serious illness or accident, and we do not permit holidays during term time.

 However, parents should be aware that the law now enforces the position regarding holidays.
-The Education (Pupil Registration) (England) (Amendment) Regulations 2013, which became law on 1st September 2013, state that Headteachers may not grant any leave of absence during term time unless there are exceptional circumstances.
+The Education (Pupil Registration) (England) (Amendment) Regulations 2013, state that Headteachers may not grant any leave of absence during term time unless there are exceptional circumstances.
 The Headteacher should determine the number of school days a child can be away from school if leave is granted.

 For more information about the Schools Attendance procedures and advice please download the attachments below.